Colin Parent, Interim Executive Director

 Colin Parent is Policy Counsel at the Circulate San Diego.
 In addition to overall management of the organization, he is responsible for advocating for affordable transit, safe walkable neighborhoods, and effective land use policy.

 Colin served on the Jerry Brown for Governor 2010 campaign, and was appointed by Governor Brown as the Director of External Affairs for the California Department of Housing and Community Development.
 Prior to working for Governor Brown, Colin practiced law for three years as a commercial litigator at the San Diego office of the international law firm of DLA Piper US LLP.
 During 2013 and 2014, Colin served as the Director of Policy at the San Diego Housing Commission.

 Colin is an Eagle Scout and grew up in East County San Diego and is a graduate of the NYU Law School, and UCSD.
-He enjoys spending time with his Kindle, and taking pictures of his food.
-Find out more: colinparent.org.
+He is also an elected member of the City Council of La Mesa, California.